-Disputing the marking of your degree assessments, insufficient special arrangements made for you to take your exams, cancellation of courses and timetabled tutoring, inadequate pastoral care when you were struggling to cope, and exam results gone against you.
-You may also have suffered psychological harm from this and a loss of earnings, sacrificing potential salary from a lucrative graduate job.
+Disputing the marking or final grading of your A-level, BTEC, GCSE or degree assessments, insufficient special arrangements made for you to take your exams, cancellation of courses and timetabled tutoring, inadequate pastoral care when you were struggling to cope, and exam results gone against you.
+You may also have suffered psychological or mental distress from this and a loss of earnings, sacrificing potential salary from a lucrative graduate job.

 Tutors are increasingly accused of discriminating against students for having a mental illness and pressurising students to leave due to issues of dyslexia, ADHD, and OCD.
 Indeed many current claims in England and Wales state that the “reasonable adjustments” required by the 2010 Equality Act to accommodate students’ mental illness are not being made.